|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 A.3.
 Mach's principle and experiment; anisotropy of inertia

 Only an experiment can decide between Mach's principle (in its strong version) and the general theory of relativity.
-The validity of Mach's principle would lead to an anisotropy of inertia if the distribution of the surrounding masses in space would not be isotropic, eg if the test specimen were located near another very large mass that would not be completely negligible with respect to the mass of all solids in space (if the universe is closed and the "final"; for infinite universe of TRAC sense Mach's principle).
+The validity of Mach's principle would lead to an anisotropy of inertia if the distribution of the surrounding masses in space would not be isotropic, eg if the test specimen were located near another very large mass that would not be completely negligible with respect to the mass of all solids in space (if the universe is closed and the "final"; for the infinite universe, Mach's principle loses uts meaning).
 The inertial mass of the body would then depend on the direction of its acceleration (and the direction of acceleration would generally not agree with the direction of the force, conservative forces would cease to be conservative , etc.).

 An experiment to verify the isotropy of inertia was performed in 1960 by Hughes et al. .
 In this experiment, the resonant absorption of photons by Li 7 nuclei in a strong magnetic field was monitored .
 If the laws of nuclear physics invariant with respect to rotation, i.e. inertia is isotropic, the magnetic field will guestroo y four split energy sublevels of the ground state nucleus Li 7 (spin 3/2) and equidistant from the absorption spectrum will show a single sharp peak.
 Anisotropy of inertia, on the other hand, would lead to a violation of the equidistance of split energy levels, and thus to the formation of three close absorption lines.
 Exact spectrometric measurements (performed every few hours to effect rotation of the earth substantially changed the angle between the magnetic field and the direction of the center of the Galaxy) demonstrated no measurable expanding of apsorption peaks (larger than the line width), which shows that the anisotropy of inertia weight cannot be greater than about D m / m £ 10 -21 .